Paresh Narayan: Papers and awards

 He has published more than 130 papers in renowned journals all over the world.

 He has written chapters in books like South Asia in the Era of Globalisation: Trade, Industrialisation and Welfare; Economic Impact of Fiji's Sugar Industry, CGE Modelling and Behaviour of J-Curve.

 He is an advisor to Econtech, one of Australia's leading economic consultancy firms, and two years ago he won the prestigious Excellence in Research Award, which he received from the Emerald Institute, a leading publishing institute in United Kingdom.

-In 2014, Professor Narayan received the Scopus Young Researcher award for the best three authors in Australia in the Social Science category under the age of forty.
-In 2015, Professor Narayan was awarded the Mahatma Gandhi Pravasi Samman Award for non-resident Indians who have made substantial contributions to the profession, including contributions to public policy.
-In 2015 he also received the Gold Medal and Citation by the Indian Econometric Society.
+In 2014, Narayan received the Scopus Young Researcher award for the best three authors in Australia in the Social Science category under the age of forty.
+In 2015, Narayan was awarded the Mahatma Gandhi Pravasi Samman Award for non-resident Indians who have made substantial contributions to the profession, including contributions to public policy.
+In 2015, he also received the Gold Medal and Citation by the Indian Econometric Society.